ThomasDuflot/Ceftriaxone-AAPS/README.md

 # **Ceftriaxone AAPS**

-## This repository was created to reproduce all results from [GitHub Pages](https://pages.github.com/).
+## This repository was created to reproduce all results from [Link Paper](https://pages.github.com/).
 ## It contains raw data as well as R code, ensuring transparency of the results.
 In this context, the repository includes:

 ###  - [Unbound Ceftriaxone Calculator.xlsx](https://github.com/ThomasDuflot/Ceftriaxone-AAPS/blob/main/Unbound%20Ceftriaxone%20Calculator.xlsx): This excel sheet allows to compute the unbound ceftriaxone from total ceftriaxone and albuminemia